-Fraudsters are shape shifters and transform their attacks based on opportunity.
+Fraudsters are shape shifters and transform their attacks based on opportunities, including using deepfakes and synthetic media.
 They operate using sophisticated fraud techniques that target everyone from Gen Z to Baby Boomers and often times take the digital path of least resistance.
-According to Javelin’s 2021 Identity Fraud Study: Shifting Angles, combined identity fraud losses reached $56 billion in 2020, and the threat of identity fraud and identity fraud scams continue to escalate.
+After Javelin’s 2021 Identity Fraud Study: Shifting Angles, reported that combined identity fraud losses reached $56 billion in 2020, now, according to the University of Portsmouth, it’s estimated that fraud losses totaled nearly $5.4 trillion globally in 2021. nd the threat of identity fraud and identity fraud scams continue to escalate.

 The list below will help uncover the top 5 secrets that fraudsters don’t want you to know.

 1. Criminals tailor scams to reach more victims

 It’s not a secret that fraudsters use various techniques to execute their scams, however their ever-evolving tailored cybercrime attacks have become extremely sophisticated.
 Javelin Strategy and Research states “Applying communication tactics that appeal to the target audience of potential victims simply means that criminals will reach the intended scam victim faster through a communication channel that is familiar and trusted.”
 Criminals now target consumers based on their age, gender, and socioeconomical status.
 They prey on victims through lucrative social media messages or rushed, threatening phone calls.
 Relying on consumers emotions, these scammers want their targets to make hasty or greedy decisions, believing in a get-rich-fast offers or threats of expiring car warranties.

 Fortunately, even older consumers are catching on to the best ways to protect themselves from scams, with 69% of baby boomers and seniors now willing to use two-factor authentication, according to a PYMNTS report.

 2. Keep your email accounts secure